CiscoDevNet/graphyte/docs/diagrams_uml.md

 On each of the links above, the PlantUML folks guide you through the creation of each type of diagram.
 It´s worth taking a look at the possibilities.

 Once you have your first UML specification ready, you can test it online on [PlantUML Web Server](http://www.plantuml.com/plantuml).
-Or, if you prefer, [download PlantUML](http://plantuml.com/download) and work offline.
+Or, if you prefer, you can [download PlantUML](http://plantuml.com/download) and work offline.

 ### Creating UML diagrams for Graphyte